deanbot/ps-gametime/ABOUT.md

 The system is meant to encourage game-lovers to complete meaningful work towards a chosen area in their life, aka reaching a goal or completing a passion project.
 Using Game Time has a side effect of enhancing the gaming experience:

-- Gaming is looked forward to more.
 - Gaming feels more meaningful with set play-time boundaries.
-- Gamers experience less guilt for 'gaming' vs 'working on goals' when gaming is made a reward for hard work.
+- Gamers experience less guilt for 'gaming' vs 'working on goals'.

 Game Time in a nutshell: